Buffalo Rear-End Accident Lawyer

-Any accident attorney in Buffalo New York can attest that rear-end accidents are quite common in Buffalo.
+Any rear end accident lawyer can attest that rear-end accidents are quite common in Buffalo.
 The key reasons why rear-end collision accidents have become very common on the roads today include:

 - Traffic congestion

 - Distracted drivers